Opetushallitus/ataru/README.md

 The above assumes that your ataru-secrets repo is checked out beside ataru repo.
 Figwheel will automatically push cljs changes to the browser.

+It is recommended to use figwheel with rlwrap to enable a better ux for the repl!

 Navigate to itest itest-virkailija.oph.ware.fi and login with ataru-user to get cas session.
 Browse to [http://localhost:8350](http://localhost:8350).